 Other places where purple diamonds can be found include South Africa, the Amazon, and Russia.

-How rare are purple lab-grown diamonds?
+How rare are purple diamonds?

 Which purple diamond is lab-grown, and which is mined?